kamranahmedse/developer-roadmap/src/data/roadmaps/cpp/content/111-templates/103-finae.md

 }
 ```

-In this example, we define two `foo` function template specializations.
+In this example, we define two `foo_impl` functions are specialized based on the boolean value of `std::is_arithmetic<T>`.
 The first one is enabled when `T` is an arithmetic type, while the second one is enabled when `T` is not an arithmetic type.
-The `std::enable_if_t` inside the template parameter list allows us to control which specialization is valid for a given type of `T`.
+The `foo` function then calls the appropriate `foo_impl` specialization based on the result of the type trait.

 When calling `foo(a)` with an integer, the first specialization is selected, and when calling `foo(s)` with a string, the second specialization is selected.
 If there is no valid specialization, the code would fail to compile.